The following information is only as accurate as the last update! However, it is a starting point.

 Alternative testing is available but the results are generally not accepted by non “Lyme Literate” Doctors so the information is more for your own peace of mind or that of your Naturopath or LLMD.
 Testing is not cheap and is probably going to be out-of-pocket.
 You may want to consider having a free “consult” with Dr. Ernie Murakami (http://www.murakamicentreforlyme.org) so that you can get an idea of what co-infections you might have and see if testing for any of them is available via the mainstream medical field as a good start.
 Dr. Murakami is a retired Doctor in Hope, BC, who has made it his mission to educate about Lyme and tick borne diseases.
 There are also some symptom lists of possible co-infections included in this information document.
 Co-infections are becoming more and more common and can hinder treatment so trying to find out what you have in that regard is just as important, if not more so, than Lyme.

-The two main private Labs that I am aware of are:
+The three main private Labs that I am aware of are:

 The following would be useful information to have if you are going to go the route of private testing: